 Overview: The goal of this experiment is to test the concept of conservation of momentum.
 By setting up a surface with very little friction, collisions between moving objects can be studied including their initial and final momenta.

 Conservation of momentum is one of the most important laws in physics.
+When something is conserved in physics it means that the initial value is equal to the final value.
+For momentum this means that the total initial momentum of a system will be equal to the total final momentum.
 Newton's second law states that the force on an object will be equal to the change in the objects momentum with time.
 This fact combined with the idea that momentum is conserved underpins the workings of classical mechanics and is a powerful problem solving tool.

 Principles of Conservation of Momentum: Momentump is defined as the mass of an object times its velocityv

-p = v * m(1)
+p = v * m(Equation 1)

-You can also define momentum in terms of the forces acting on an object (Newton's second law).
+One can also define momentum in terms of the forces acting on an object (Newton's second law).

-F = p-p't-t'(2)
+F = p-p't-t'(Equation 2)

-Here pp'tthe sum of the forces acting on an object is equal to the change in the objects momentum with time.
+Here pis the initial momentum and p'is the final momentum with the same convention for timetand t'.
+The sum of the forces acting on an object is equal to the change in the objects momentum with time.
 Therefore if there is no net force acting on an object the change in the momentum will be zero.
-Said another way, if you have a closed system with no external forces than the initial momentum will be equal to the final momentum.
+Said another way, in a closed system with no external forces, the initial momentum will be equal to the final momentum.

-This concept is most easily understood in the context of 1D and 2D collisions.mAvAmBvB In these collisions we consider there to be no external forces.
+This concept is most easily understood in the context of 1D and 2D collisions.
+In a 1D collision an object with mass mAand initial velocity vAcollides with another object with some mass and initial velocity mBand vB.In these collisions external forces will be assumed to be too small to have an effect.
 In the lab an air track is used to reduce the amount of friction, an external force, on the gliders.
 If the initial momentum is equal to the final momentum then we can write

-mAvA + mBvB = mAv'A + mBv'B(3)
+mAvA + mBvB = mAv'A + mBv'B(Equation 3)

 Where the primed velocities represent that final velocity and the unprimed velocities represent initial velocity.